tim-kos/CakePHP-Asset-Management-Plugin/README.md

 # Changelog

 version 0.2 Changing the api for minification engines and preprocessors.
-Adding support for coffeescript.
+Adding support for coffeescript and kaffeine.
 Adding support for uglifyjs compressor. jsmin is still available, but uglifyjs is also the default by now.